crystallabs/crysterm/CRYSTAL-WISHLIST.md

 ```

-A workaround exists in https://github.com/crystal-lang/crystal/issues/11099
+A workaround was developed by @HertzDevil in https://github.com/crystal-lang/crystal/issues/11099

 ## Better subclassing in Procs: